Liguria

-Liguria (/lɪˈgjʊəɹiə/ lig-YOOR-ee-ə, /it/; Ligûria /lij/) is a region of north-western Italy; its capital is Genoa.
+Liguria (/lɪˈgjʊəɹiə/ lig-YOOR-ee-ə, /it/; Ligûria /lij/; Ligurie) is a region of north-western Italy; its capital is Genoa.
 Its territory is crossed by the Alps and the Apennines mountain range and is roughly coextensive with the former territory of the Republic of Genoa.
 Liguria is bordered by France (Provence-Alpes-Côte d'Azur) to the west, Piedmont to the north, and Emilia-Romagna and Tuscany to the east.
-It rests on the Ligurian Sea, and has a population of 1,509,908 as of 2025.
+It rests on the Ligurian Sea, and has a population of 1,511,988 as of 2026.
 The region is part of the Alps–Mediterranean Euroregion.